Updated on January 4, 2023

 Color The Blanks

 Once your blank has been engraved, use a lint roller or cloth to wipe away any metal fragments that could be released when engraving.
-To darken up the engraving so you can see it better, I wrote over the engraving with a black Sharpie marker.
-Use a damp cloth to wipe away the excess marker from your blank.

 Create The Charms

-I found some cute birthstone charms at the craft store.
+I found cute birthstone charms at the craft store.
 Open the jump ring at the top using needle nose pliers and add the engraved jewelry blank to the charm.
 Before closing the jump ring, attach it to the bracelet.

 Repeat these steps for all of the engraved charms.
+You can add any number of charms to the bracelet as you need.

 You may also like: